langchain-ai/langchain/templates/cassandra-entomology-rag/README.md

 # cassandra-entomology-rag

-This template will perform RAG using CQL-compatible Astra DB or Apache Cassandra® (`Cassandra` vector store class)
+This template will perform RAG using Apache Cassandra® or Astra DB through CQL (`Cassandra` vector store class)

 ## Environment Setup